godotengine/godot-docs/tutorials/scripting/gdscript/warnings/return_value_discarded.rst

         var num = get_number()
         print("Got a number!
 It's %s" % num)

 However, some methods in Godot's APIs return values that are not necessary to store.
-As such, depending on the situation it may make more sense to ignore this warning.
+As such, depending on the situation, it may make more sense to ignore this warning.